Solubility of CO2 in NaCl brines¶

 # Step 2: Initialize a thermodynamic database db = Database('supcrt98.xml')

-Database object with the
+we initialize a Database object with the

 file.
 This database was generated from the original SUPCRT92 database file